Vasco-jofra/Tetris-AI/README.md

 # Tetris-AI

-Implementation of an artificial inteligent algorithm to play Tetris.
+Implementation of an artificial inteligent algorithm that plays Tetris.

 Sorry some things are in portuguese. :)